Kiage24/SBCG857/README.md

 samtools view -H NA20538.bam | less
 ```

-What version of the human assembly was used to perform the alignments?
+Q.What version of the human assembly was used to perform the alignments?

  v37

-How many lanes are in this BAM file?
+Q.How many lanes are in this BAM file?

  15

 ```
 samtools view -H NA20538.bam | grep '^@RG'| wc -l
 ```
-What programs were used to create this BAM file?
+Q.What programs were used to create this BAM file?

  samtools

-What version of bwa was used to align the reads?
+Q.What version of bwa was used to align the reads?

  VN:1.0